-In recent years, India has experienced an important paradigm shift in education: a teacher-centered approach has been replaced by a learner-centered approach.
+In recent years, India has experienced an important paradigm shift in education: a teacher-centred approach has been replaced by a learner-centered approach.
 Put differently, the emphasis is now on an Outcomes-Based Education approach as the key underlying principle of the National Curriculum Framework

-Within the NCF curriculum, but specifically in Mathematics, it is of critical importance that learners learn how to gather relevant information and to transform such information into marketable knowledge; in other words, the learner has to be enabled to identify problems and find solutions to these challenges by means of creative and innovative thinking in real-life situations.
+Within the NCF curriculum, but specifically in Commerce subject, it is of critical importance that learners learn how to gather relevant information and to transform such information into marketable knowledge; in other words, the learner has to be enabled to identify problems and find solutions to these challenges by means of creative and innovative thinking in real-life situations.

-To ensure that the outcomes of Mathematics teaching are achieved, Mathematics teachers are compelled to consider different teaching strategies and methods.
-By pursuing these new strategies and methods, Mathematics teachers will be enabled to initiate teaching and learning effectively so that knowledge, skills and positive attitudes may be optimized among learners in their response to the Mathematics' environment Excellent and effective teaching demands a host of devices, techniques and strategies not only to achieve cross critical outcomes, but because variety, itself, is a desideratum.
+To ensure that the outcomes of Commerce subject teaching are achieved, Commerce subject teachers are compelled to consider different teaching strategies and methods.
+By pursuing these new strategies and methods, Commerce subject teachers will be enabled to initiate teaching and learning effectively so that knowledge, skills and positive attitudes may be optimised among learners in their response to the Commerce environment.

+Excellent and effective teaching demands a host of devices, techniques and strategies not only to achieve cross critical outcomes, but because variety, itself, is a desideratum.
+The cooperative learning technique of Multimedia.

-3. Statement of the Problem
+3. Statement of The Problem